About the author, Steven Carr

 The choice was to then go directly into business, and to pursue other interests, rather than to enter medicine, a PhD, or other postgrad study.

 Hopefully the information on this site will be utilised to provide significant benefit to atrial fibrillation sufferers.
 But given the large amounts of unreliable material on the internet, it is therefore necessary to provide all possible information which could be relevant to this site's credibility.
-It therefore may be relevant to mention that, prior to their medical degrees, two of my children achieved a 100% ranking, and the third 99%, in the Australia-wide “Undergraduate Medical Admissions Test”** which is required for all medical degree candidates, and that my son Stuart topped the entire 30,000 medical candidates, nationwide, both overall and in the separately-graded “Logical Reasoning and Problem Solving” section.
+It therefore may be relevant to mention that, prior to their medical degrees, my children achieved 100% rankings in the Australia-wide “Undergraduate Medical Admissions Test”** which is required for all medical degree candidates, and that my son Stuart topped the entire 30,000 medical candidates, nationwide, both overall and in the separately-graded “Logical Reasoning and Problem Solving” section.
 Each was a year younger than the mean age of candidates for that exam.
 All three also achieved overall (multi-subject) rankings within the top few individual positions in their university-entrance examinations, taking Calculus, Physics, Chemistry etc: Newspaper article

 Despite my own election to follow pathways other than Medicine, early success in business and investment has always left me free to keep continuously up to date in science as one interest, and this has always included a large amount of the latest medical research.